 Later on, South Library, south wall was steel braced, but stayed open for the public.
 Pre quakes, it was built too close to Heathcote River & needed post quake strengthening.

-New normal, eastern suburbia: I drove past Bromley sewage ponds / sewage works, undergoing post quake repairs.
+New normal, E suburbs: I drove past Bromley sewage ponds / sewage works, undergoing post quake repairs.

 I drove along Breezes Rd & Wainoni Rd, quake scabby roads, due to post quake, patch repairs.
 Quake damages / repairs to houses.